 Three American-Soviet Summits were held under Nixon’s presidency.
 The first and most significant occurred in 1972, it took place in Moscow and was concluded by Nixon and Brezhnev after eight days.
 This summit resulted in numerous hallmark bi-lateral agreements, including arms/missile restrictions, measures to reduce and prevent the escalation of incidents between the two superpowers at sea, environmental protection and even measures that paved the way for the Apollo- Soyuz test project (the first joint American and Russian spaceflight).
 Nixon also saved Israel through aid when the country bore a surprise attack by a coalition of Arab Nations during the sacred Jewish holiday of Yom Kippur.

-Today China is a superpower: it’s OBOR infrastructure scheme is the new Marshall plan, and it’s AIIB is a rival to the World Bank.
+Today China is an emerging superpower: it’s OBOR infrastructure scheme is the new Marshall plan, it explores space through its Taikonauts and Shezou Programme and it’s AIIB is a rival to the World Bank.
 Nixon’s leadership helped bring China out into the open in a geopolitical sense, a change that we still feel to this day.